joachimbrand/Rimu.jl/docs/src/addresses.md

 States](https://en.wikipedia.org/wiki/Fock_state).

-When implementing a new address type, care must be taken to make them space-efficient and stack-allocated - avoid using arrays to represent your addresses at all costs!
+When implementing a new address type, care must be taken to make them space-efficient and stack-allocated - avoid using (heap-allocated) arrays to represent your addresses at all costs!

 ## Fock addresses